 Introduction to the theoretic concepts of music in the common practice period.
 Diatonic, melodic and harmonic organization; beginning part-writing techniques and analysis.
 Keyboard applications.
-Co-requisite: MUSC 162.
+Co-requisite: MUSC 162 if a music major.
+No co-req for non-music majors.